-Although they had been invented decades earlier, it wasn’t until the 1950s that innerspring mattresses skyrocketed in popularity to become by far the most common type of mattress.
+Although they had been invented decades earlier, it wasn’t until the 1930s that innerspring mattresses skyrocketed in popularity to become the mattress no others could compete with by the 1950s.
 This ushered in the use of box-spring platforms to hold the mattress, creating a far more comfortable and supportive bed than those used in earlier times.

 By the 1960s, mattresses and pillows were often made of foam instead of cotton or wool.
 Tempur-Pedic sold the first memory foam mattress in the U.S. in 1992.
 Memory foam mattresses have high rates of customer satisfaction.

 The picture here shows a typical middle-class 1950s bedroom.

 11 of 11

 Today, you have more choices than ever before when it comes to your mattress and style of bed.
 Innerspring, memory foam, hybrids, latex, and air are just some of the mattress types available.
 While platform beds and four-posters are still very popular styles, there are many other types of bed: wrought iron, sleigh, bunk, loft, and futon, to name a few.
 The bed has come a long way since the earliest grass-lined pits, but the basic concept is unchanged: a comfortable, safe and cozy spot to sleep and restore your energies through the night.